 Cornstarch has twice the thickening power of flour, so you only need to use half as much.

-When using cornstarch as a thickener, you have the option of cooking it or using it raw.
+When using cornstarch as a thickener, you can cook it or use it raw.

-Cooking the cornstarch will make your dish smoother, while using it raw will give your dish a more translucent appearance.
+Cooking the cornstarch will make your dish smoother while using it raw will give it a more translucent appearance.

-If you are looking for a healthy way to thicken up your soups and sauces, raw cornstarch might be a good option for you.
+If you are looking for a healthy way to thicken soups and sauces, raw cornstarch might be a good option.

 What does it mean when you crave starch?

 Do you ever find yourself craving starch?
-It turns out that there’s a reason for this – and it has to do with our biology.
+There’s a reason for this, and it concerns our biology.

 Pica and pregnancy are common causes!

-What are your thoughts on cornstarch?
+What do you think about cornstarch?
 Do you have any tips on how to use it?
 Let us know in the comments below!

 Now that you know why you crave cornstarch and how to satisfy your cravings, what are your thoughts on this popular ingredient?

-Now food cravings are not unusual, even odd ones like cornstarch.
-For more info read our post about food craving meanings.
+Now, food cravings are not unusual, even odd ones like cornstarch.
+For more information, read our post about the meaning of food cravings.